-- What mechanisms are used to identify what communities (minority, LEP) are represented in the negotiation phase of property acquisition? - How do you ensure that Property Office staff who have direct contact with persons affected by the Department's acquisition of property needed for projects, including compliance with the Uniform Relocation Act of 1970? - Have you received any complaints related to discrimination on the basis of race, color or national origin?
+- How do you ensure that Property Office staff who have direct contact with persons affected by the Department's acquisition of property needed for projects, comply with Title VI requirements of nondiscrimination on the basis of race, color, or national origin, including compliance with the Uniform Relocation Act of 1970? - Have you received any complaints related to discrimination on the basis of race, color, or national origin?
 How many and how did you process them?